Bioconductor/packagebuilder/documentation/Deployment.md

     variable should match  `<host name>` and update the BioC version accordingly

-3. **NOTE:** For Bioconductor Nodes, you may need to copy over private/public key information from previous build nodes or on private GitHub.
+3. **NOTE:** For Bioconductor Nodes, you may need to create new private/public key information and add the key to known hosts on staging.bioconductor.org (.packagebuilder.prive_key.rsa / .packagebuilder.prive_key.rsa.pub)

 #### Start server
 Kick off the server